-1. Asian Studies 150: Asian Societies Past and Present 2.
+- 1. Asian Studies 150: Asian Societies Past and Present - 2.
 Six additional courses (200-level or above) chosen from the following two disciplinary groups, with at least one course from each group and no more than three courses from any one group.
 One of these six courses may take the form of a directed inquiry if approved by the Asian Studies Committee.
 Courses currently being offered which meet this requirement are: Humanities Chinese 205: Modern Chinese Literature in English Translation Chinese 210: Chinese Literary Heritage Chinese 300: Asian Humanities: India, China, Japan History 281: The Origins of Chinese Civilization History 282: Late Imperial China History 285: Nomads of Inner Asia History 288: Japanese Civilization History 289: East Asia in the Modern World History 293: Medieval India History 294: Modern India History 382: Modern China History 388: Modern Japan Religion 255: Living Religions of Today's World (when topic centers on Asia) Religion 258: Topics in History of Religions (when topic centers on Asia) Social Sciences Economics 212: Economic Development (when topic centers on Asia) International Studies 261: Government and Politics of China International Studies 262: China's Foreign Policy International Studies 263: Government and Politics of Japan International Studies 264: Government and Politics of Southeast Asia International Studies 285: The East Asia Miracle International Studies 395: United States Foreign Policy in East Asia International Studies 432: Topics in International Studies (when topic centers on Asia) COURSE OFFERINGS 150.
 Asian Societies Past and Present.
 (Fa) [3] This introductory, interdisciplinary course takes a thematic approach to important issues in Asian societies.
 By examining these broad topics, the student will see how each society's past informs its present, and thus will develop a basis for the further study of these societies.
 Important subjects to be discussed will include the interactions among Asian cultures and the transmission of ideas, the development of Asia's significant religious and philosophical traditions, the inherent tension between nomads and cultivators, and Asian societies' experiences with Western political and economic expansionism.
-(Course not scheduled for 2002-2003.)
+(Course not scheduled for 2003-2004.)
 EARTH SYSTEM SCIENCE Committee:

-David H. Kesler, Department of Biology, Chair Carol L. Ekstrom, Department of Physics (Geology) John L. Streete, Department of Physics REQUIREMENTS FOR A MINOR IN EARTH SYSTEM SCIENCE A total of twenty (20) credit hours as follows:
+Carol L. Ekstrom, Department of Physics (Geology) David H. Kesler, Department of Biology James C. White II, Department of Physics REQUIREMENTS FOR A MINOR IN EARTH SYSTEM SCIENCE A total of twenty (20) credit hours as follows:

 - 1. Geology 111-111L: Introduction to Earth System Science - 2.
 Physics 103: Global Change - 3.
-Math 111 or Economics 290 or Psychology 211 - 4.
-A minimum of an additional 10 credit hours, selected from the following courses, in at least two departments: Geology 112-112L Evolution of the Earth Geology 214-214L Environmental Geology Geology 252 Coral Reef Ecology - Primary Literature Geology 253-254 Coral Reef Ecology - Past and Present Geology 301 Special Problems in Geology Geology 460 Internship in Geology Physics 101 Astronomy Biology 200 Evolution Biology 252 Coral Reef Ecology -Primary Literature Biology 253-254 Coral Reef Ecology - Past and Present Biology 315 Ecology The following courses have an environmental component to them, although they are not part of the Earth System Science requirements: Anthropology 205, 321, 346, 350; Political Science 161, 420; Religion 232; History 254; Economics 212; GIS 222, 322.
+Statistics (Math 111 or Economics 290 or Psychology 211), or GIS 222-322 (for a total of three credit hours) - 4. À minimum of an additional 10 credit hours, selected from the following courses.
+The courses must be in at least two different departments: a maximum of one course may be taken from Group B. Group A Geology 112-112L Evolution of the Earth Geology 214-214L Environmental Geology Geology 252 Coral Reef Ecology - Primary Literature Geology 253-254 Coral Reef Ecology - Past and Present Geology 301 Special Problems in Geology Geology 460 Internship in Geology Physics 101 Astronomy Biology 200 Evolution INTERDISCIPLINARY STUDY Biology 252 Coral Reef Ecology -Primary Literature Biology 253-254 Coral Reef Ecology - Past and Present Biology 315 Ecology Group B Anthro/Sociology 269Topics Course: The City, Society, and The Environment Anthro/Sociology 321Ecological Anthropology Interdisciplinary 260Frontiers of Environment and Culture The following courses have an environmental component to them, although they are not part of the Earth System Science requirements: Anthropology 205, 346, 350; Political Science 316, 420; Religion 232; History 254; Economics 212.
 FILM STUDIES Committee: